GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \include DenseMatrixExample_addElement.out

-More efficient way of the matrix initialization on GPU consists of calling the methods `setElement` and `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement) directly from GPU.
-It is demonstrated in the following example (of course it works even for CPU):
+More efficient way of the matrix initialization on GPU consists of calling the methods `setElement` and `addElement` (\ref TNL::Matrices::DenseMatrix::setElement, \ref TNL::Matrices::DenseMatrix::addElement) directly from GPU, for example by means of lambda function and `ParallelFor2D` (\ref TNL::Algorithms::ParallelFor2D).
+It is demonstrated in the following example (of course it works even on CPU):

-\includelineno DenseMatrixExample_setElement.cpp
+\includelineno DenseMatrixViewExample_setElement.cpp

-Here we use `SharedPointer` (\ref TNL::Pointers::SharedPointer) to make the matrix accessible in lambda functions even on GPU.
-We first call the `setElement` method from CPU to set the `i`-th diagonal element to `i`.
-Next we iterate over the matrix rows with `ParallelFor`and for each row we call a lambda function `f`.
-This is done on the same device where the matrix is allocated and so it is more efficient for matrices allocated on GPU.
-In the lambda function we just set the `i`-th diagonal element to `-i`.
+Here we get the matrix view (\ref TNL::Matrices::DenseMatrixView) (line 10) to make the matrix accessible in lambda function even on GPU (see [Shared pointers and views](tutorial_GeneralConcepts.html#shared-pointers-and-views) ).
+We first call the `setElement` method from CPU to set the `i`-th diagonal element to `i` (lines 11-12).
+Next we iterate over the matrix rows with `ParallelFor2D` (\ref TNL::Algorithms::ParallelFor2D) (line 20) and for each row we call the lambda function `f`.
+This is done on the same device where the matrix is allocated and so it we get optimal performance even for matrices on GPU.
+In the lambda function we add one to each matrix element (line 18).
 The result looks as follows:

 \include DenseMatrixExample_setElement.out

 #### Method `getRow`

-This method is available for the dense matrix (\ref TNL::Matrices::DenseMatrix::getRow) but only for compatibility with the sparse matrices which the method was designed for.
-Use it only when you need unified code for both dense and sparse matrices.
+This method is available for the dense matrix (\ref TNL::Matrices::DenseMatrix::getRow) mainly for two reasons:

+1. The method `getRow` is recommended for sparse matrices.
+In most cases, it is not optimal for dense matrices.
+However, if one needs to have one code for both dense and sparse matrices, this method is a good choice.
+2. In general, use of `setElement` (\ref TNL::Matrices::DenseMatrix::setElement) combined with `ParallelFor2D` (\ref TNL::Algorithms::ParallelFor2D) is preferred, for dense matrices, since it offers more parallelism for GPUs. `ParallelFor2D` creates one CUDA thread per each matrix element which is desirable for GPUs.
+With the use of the method `getRow` we have only one CUDA thread per each matrix row.
+This makes sense only in situation when we need to setup each matrix row sequentially.

+Here we show an example:

+\includelineno DenseMatrixViewExample_getRow.cpp

+Here we create the matrix on the line 10 and get the matrix view on the line 16.
+Next we use `ParallelFor` (\ref TNL::Algorithms::ParallelFor) (line 26) to iterate over the matrix rows and the lambda function `f` (lines 18-21) for each of them.
+In the lambda function, we first fetch the matrix row by means of the merhod `getRow` (\ref TNL::Matrices::DenseMatrixView::getRow) and next we set the matrix elements by using the method `setElement` of the matrix row (\ref TNL::Matrices::DenseMatrixRowView::setElement).
+For the compatibility with the sparse matrices, use the variant of `setElement` with the parameter `localIdx`.
+It has no effect here, it is only for compatibility of the interface.

 #### Method `forRows`

-If we want to set more matrix elements in each row, we can use inner for-loop in the lambda function `f`.
-This, however, is limiting the parallelization and it can be inefficient for larger matrices.
-The next example demonstrates a method `forRows` (\ref TNL::Matrices::DenseMatrix::forRows) which iterates over all matrix elements in parallel and it calls a lambda function defining an operation we want to do on the matrix elements.
+ The next example demonstrates the method `forRows` (\ref TNL::Matrices::DenseMatrix::forRows) which works in very similar way as the method `getRow` but it is slightly easier to use.
+It is also compatible with sparse matrices.
+See the following example:

 \includelineno DenseMatrixExample_forRows.cpp

-Firstly note, that this is simpler since we do not need any `SharedPointer`.
-The lambda function `f` requires the following parameters:
+We do not need any matrix view and instead of calling `ParallelFor` (\ref TNL::Algorithms::ParallelFor) we call just the method `forRows` (line 18).
+The lambda function `f` (line 11) must accept the following parameters:

 * `rowIdx` is the row index of given matrix element.
 * `columnIdx` is the column index of given matrix element.